Atlanta assistance programs.

 The food assistance that is provided is donated or purchased with contributions from businesses and everyday people like you.
 In addition, this ministry in Atlanta provides emergency assistance to people who need rent help, transportation to jobs, groceries and food, job counseling, referrals, and job training.
 Click here for other food banks in Atlanta.

 The leading agency to call in Atlanta would be the Fulton Atlanta Community Action Authority.
 They are the local non-profit community action agency that focuses on the low income, working poor, and unemployed in the region.
 Dial (404) 320-0166 to get a listing and information on programs and resources offered.
-They also partner with many charities and non-profits throughout the city to coordinate housing programs, and click here for more extensive listing of rent programs.
+They also partner with many charities and non-profits throughout the city to coordinate housing programs, and click here for more extensive listing of Atlanta emergency rent assistance programs.

 Atlanta has been awarded grants from the federal government program to help pay for community-based projects that will offer residents rent assistance.
 There may also be funding to pay for security deposits or other housing costs.
 The grants are also targeted at preventing homelessness and evictions.

 The federal funds may be used for a wide variety of housing assistance, including providing short-term or medium-term rental assistance.
 The money can even be used to help someone move to a better location.
 In addition, the funds may be used for credit counseling, mediation, payments for security or utility deposits, utility and cooling bill payments, case management, and other moving cost assistance.